tomas-osswald/switch_2020_g3/docs/sprint5/user_stories/US101_AddFamilyMember.md

 This functionality uses the same method to add the Person to the PersonRepository as the US010.

-In US010 we decided to separate the Person and Family DTO's in order to reuse the Person DTO in this US, avoiding code duplication.

 # 6. Observations

-The Person's unique ID is not a part of the email adress list.
+The Person's unique ID is not a part of the email address list.
+That email list will always be empty upon the Person's creation.